What Starlink actually costs.

 Hardware cost

 The standard kit includes a dish, mount, cable, and Wi-Fi router.
-In the United States it runs $349 for the standard residential kit.
-The Mini, designed for portability, runs $599.
-Region-specific pricing varies; in some markets the kit is heavily subsidized to encourage signups.
+In the United States it runs $349 for the Standard kit.
+The Mini, designed for portability, runs $249.
+Promotional pricing comes and goes: in early 2026, Starlink ran a US promo with $0 hardware (rented) for new Residential signups in select areas.
+Pricing varies a lot by country.

 Monthly service cost

-Service ranges from $50/month for Roam Light up to $165/month for Residential Max in the US.
-Other countries are priced in local currency at rates that can be much lower or much higher than US pricing.
+In the US, Residential service starts at $50/month for the entry tier and goes up to $120/month for Residential Max.
+Other countries are priced in local currency at rates that can be much lower or much higher.

 The current US plans, at a glance